 LSA’s philosophy is to create excellence within teacher training and staff development, through quality and precision, targeting individuals who want to improve both their lives and the lives of others’.

-LSA'S core course is the Diploma in Teaching in the Lifelong Learning Sector (DTLLS) an intensive teacher training course (which has changed to Diploma in Education and Training from January 2014).
-On successful completion of the course, candidate can apply for their QTLS status through the Institute for Learning (IFL).
+LSA'S core course is the Diploma in Education and Training (DET) (previously known as the Diploma in Teaching in the Lifelong Learning Sector) which an intensive teacher training course.
+On successful completion of the course candidates can apply for their QTLS status through the Institute for Learning (IFL) (soon to cease with it`s legacy being transferred to the Education and Training foundation who are committed to maintaining the integrity of the QTLS status).
 QTLS status enables candidates to teach in schools as well as further and higher education institutions as set out by the statutory instrument 2012 No. 431.
 Since its launch, LSA has successful trained over 266 teachers and has ambitions plans to train a further 500 teachers over the next three years.

 As with any HEI organisation, LSA has a robust assessment process and all candidates are assessed for functional skills and interviewed prior to being accepted on the course.
 A humanistic approach to training contributes to LSA’s high retention and graduate levels.
 This approach has lead to 90% of all new applicants being recruited through word of mouth and recommendations from current and previous students.